TeamPyOgg/PyOgg/README.md

 You can import the various functions from pyogg.ogg, pyogg.vorbis and pyogg.opus or use the predefined classes and functions from pyogg.

+PyOgg is not capable of playing files, however, you can use OpenAL for normal or even 3D playback with [PyOpenAL](https://github.com/Zuzu-Typ/PyOpenAL).

 Here's a reference for PyOgg's own classes and functions:

 	<class> pyogg.VorbisFile(path)